Mid-sized law firms in today’s legal marketplace are often given three choices: merge, grow, or die. That’s accepted wisdom.

 Mid-sized firms may try to compete for profitable corporate litigation, deals and other bread-and-butter work, but everyone knows they (1) don’t have the IT and other systems heft to innovate with the big players (2) don’t have the scale to market and compete for global business and (3) can’t attract the talent they need to go head-to-head with Big Law on major work.

 But what if that’s wrong?
 What if mid-sized firms are in an ideal position to fix what’s wrong with law practice today?
 Competitive Strategies for Mid-Sized Law Firms – a collection of essays by and about mid-sized firms – offers a new perspective.

-Chapter 1: Why not start the revolution in the middle?
+Chapter 2: Start the revolution in the middle

-By John Alber, futurist at International Legal Technology Association and Institute for the Future of Law Practice
+By John Alber, futurist, International Legal Technology Association & Institute for the Future of Law Practice

-Chapter 2: Turning the law firm pyramid upside down
+Chapter 3: Turning the prevailing law firm business model upside down

-Chapter 3: Big Four, Big Law, Mid Law – how mid-sized firms can outcompete the competition
+Chapter 4: Big Four, Big Law, Mid Law – how mid-sized firms can beat their competitors

-By Stuart Wilson, former global chief marketing and business development officer, Dentons, and chief marketing officer at KPMG
+By Stuart Wilson, former global chief marketing and business development officer, Dentons

 By Nancey Watson, president of NL Watson Consulting Inc